A pair of ceramic traveler's water bottles from the late 19th century

 Description

 Para ceramic water bottles for travelers from the late 19th century, with a lens-shaped form, featuring a white background and abstract decorations in shades of blue, ochre, and brown.
-They have a similar shape, despite having handles oriented differently.
+They have a similar shape, despite having handles with different orientations.
 The tallest one has a glued edge at the base of the handle.
-The ornamentation is only on the outside of the flask, while the back of the bottle shows a shop label from Rapallo and a small chip at the base.
+The decoration is only on the outside of the flask, while the back of the bottle shows a shop label from Rapallo and a small chip at the base.
 Originates from central Italy.

 These small terracotta bottles were specially designed for storing water or other liquids essential for quenching the thirst of pilgrims during their journey.
-Relatively small in size, lens-shaped, with the ability to be attached to a belt or carried on the shoulder using a cord wrapped around the flask and threaded through four loops or perforated sockets on the sides.
+Relatively small in size, lens-shaped, with the possibility of attaching to a belt or carrying over the shoulder using a string wrapped around the flask and threaded through four loops or perforated sockets on the sides.

-The decorations also include primitive graffiti with geometric or floral motifs, enamel coloring, or decoration that may be pictorial, following common patterns of the period, or, as in the most popular examples, abstract, as seen in bottles with abstract, almost freeform decoration, where we might think that the decorator simply had colors available for use or finishing.
+The decorations also include primitive graffiti with geometric or floral motifs, enamel coloring, or decoration that may have an illustrative character, following common patterns of the period, or, as in the most popular examples, abstract, as in the case of bottles with abstract, almost freeform decoration, where we might think that the decorator simply had colors available for use or finishing.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture from the 19th century includes the beloved Biedermeier style.
-Its early 19th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, marked by the prevalent Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo style and Louis XV.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces meant to radiate splendor and serve a significant role in opulence.
-Selectively used materials emphasized the grandeur of these items.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to exude splendor and play a significant role in luxury.
+Selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the former era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Renaissance furniture was quite heavy and bulky, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and antiquity, with supports and legs taking animal forms.

 The most important aspect of vintage antique furniture is originality.
-Ultimately, this is crucial from the buyer's perspective, as the market is filled with many counterfeits.
-Luxury Products provides a certificate confirming the product's compliance with its actual description and photograph.
-We have art appraisers, historians, and experts from around the world at your disposal.
+This is ultimately crucial from the buyer’s perspective, as the market is flooded with many counterfeits.
+Luxury Products provides a certificate confirming the product’s compliance with its actual description and photographs.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details